guybedford/require-is/README.md

 To exclude the negation of mobile (from `is!~mobile?moduleId` OR `is!mobile?...:moduleId`), simply add `~mobile` to the `isExclude` array.

-### 2. Condition layers: isLayers
+### Layered Loading

 This is all good and well, but if the mobile detection activiates, and we have many different mobile scripts, then we will end up with many separate dynamic requests to mobile modules, which goes against the point of having a build.

-We thus create a feature layer with the use of the standard `exclude` and `include` options available for Require-JS builds.
+To ensure that the mobile scripts are loaded from the correct layer, create a `paths` configuration in the production configuration to point all the mobile moduleIds to the mobile layer moduleId.

-Additionally, Require-IS allows for specifying where to find this condition layer so that it will be dynamically included instead of having many different requests if the condition is needed.
+Typically this is a standard post-processing operation done for all builds to allow optimal layer loading.

 #### Example:
 ```javascript